There seems to be a very big misconception regarding the Jewish women having their monthly cycle and immersing in the mikvah (ritual bath).

 What happens when people follow the Torah only to their level of understanding or feeling?
 The Torah is forgotten in the future generation.

-We now see a trend in the orthodox Jewish community where people are selling imitation of non-kosher foods such as bacon called fakon and cheeseburgers made with vegetarian meat substitutes or fake cheeses, but unfortunately looks like the non-Kosher version.
+We now see a trend in the orthodox Jewish community where people are selling imitation of non-kosher foods such as bacon called fakon and cheeseburgers made with vegetarian meat substitutes or fake cheeses, those unfortunately look like the non-Kosher version.
 It even “bleeds” just like a juicy burger with the soy plant ingredients added.

 In interviews with several Bali Tshuvah who are now restaurant owners, they expressed that they are trying to recreate recipes of food from their youth in a “Kosher way” so that the Jewish customers don’t feel deprived and can also eat them too.

-“Felling” deprived or “feeling” a lack or just curious what is that Hashem commenced us not to eat, instead of being proud and privileged to follow Hashem’s laws can lead the next generation to:
+“Felling” deprived or “feeling” a lack or just curious of the food that Hashem commenced us not to eat, instead of being proud and privileged to follow Hashem’s laws can lead the next generation to:

-1)going one step less than you, and they eat the non-kosher version of the food.
+1)go one step less than you, and them deciding to eat the non-kosher version of the food.

 2)simply assume that you are mixing meat and dairy, they may not grasp the difference of the real thing and the imitation and it may lead to them to eat non-kosher.

 3)them buying non-kosher food and falsely claim that it is kosher.
-Until now as it was unheard of for a Jew to hold bacon or a cheeseburger a child was not able to get away with this, until now.
+Until now as it was unheard of for religous Jews to hold bacon or a cheeseburger.
+Now, people can eat non-kosher in the comfort of their own home and when questioned, claim that it a “kosher version.”